systelab/cpp-encryption-adapter/README.md

 # C++ Encryption Adapter interface

-This repository defines a library-agnostic API for C++ to encrypt data.
+This repository defines a library-agnostic API for C++ to encrypt data symmetrically.

 ## Supported features